 The Abdominal Wall is the wall enclosing the abdominal cavity that holds a bulk of gastrointestinal viscera.
 A good amount of area is covered by the abdominal wall.
 The xiphoid process and costal margins bound it superiorly, the vertebral column posteriorly and the upper parts of the pelvic bones inferiorly.
 Skin, superficial fascia (subcutaneous tissue), muscles and their associated deep fascias, extraperitoneal fascia, and parietal peritoneum together compose its layers.
+Among the most common surgical procedures, Incision and closure of the abdominal wall is the most frequent one.

 The superficial fatty layer of superficial fascia (Camper’s fascia) contains fat and varies in thickness.
 It is continuous over the inguinal ligament with the superficial fascia of the thigh and with a similar layer in the perineum.